SeaweedFrolic/seaweedfrolic/README.md

 - 🚀 Learning UI/UX design
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Taking online courses about Figma and Adobe XD
+  - Taking online courses on Figma and Adobe XD.

  ## 🏆 Achievements